-discussed Co-Evolution of Organisms and Their Environments on SftPublic’s Contemporary Science Issues and Innovations March 08, 2016.
+Dr. Knoll discussed his book and his extensive research on co-evolution on SftPublic’s Contemporary Science Issues and Innovations March 08, 2016.
+Co-Evolution of Organisms and Their Environments

 Dr. Knoll is an leading expert in tracing the relationship between evolution of ancient organisms and their environments, particularly the period leading to the great Cambrian “explosion” of species.
 His pioneering contributions include the development of methods for identifying biomarkers in ancient sediments and rocks, where early life forms left chemical traces.